Updated 12th December 2022

 Our experience at The Andaman in Langkawi is a great example: they gave each child a plush toy, Bop (their mascot otter) to keep as part of check-in and happily played with the children while we filled in the paperwork, and when our youngest dropped his dummy (pacifier) on the roof of the suite below, they dispatched housekeeping to try and find it and offered to run up to the pharmacy to get us a new one!

 While Penang does have a couple of great, child-friendly resorts (the Hard Rock and the Shangri-La Rasa Sayang are both excellent), Langkawi has made an art form out of providing perfect hospitality to younger travellers.
+For more information on the perfect Langkawi family holiday, read our Langkawi guide.

 Holiday with older children